AIResearxhLabs/MCPSocialTools/services/mcpsocial/docs/LINKEDIN_OAUTH_GUIDE.md

 ## Summary

-The MCPSocial LinkedIn OAuth tools now provide **flexible callback URL configuration**, allowing you to integrate with any client application architecture.
-The key changes:
+The MCPSocial LinkedIn OAuth tools provide a **complete, end-to-end OAuth flow** with flexible callback URL configuration:

-- ✅ `callbackUrl` is now a **required parameter** for `getLinkedInAuthUrl`
+- ✅ `callbackUrl` is a **required parameter** for `getLinkedInAuthUrl`
-- ✅ `callbackUrl` is now a **required parameter** for `exchangeLinkedInAuthCode`
+- ✅ `callbackUrl` is a **required parameter** for `exchangeLinkedInAuthCode`
-- ✅ No more hardcoded callback URLs
+- ✅ **Server-side token exchange** is performed automatically by the MCP server
+- ✅ **Returns the access_token directly** - ready to use with other LinkedIn tools
+- ✅ No need for separate backend implementation - the MCP server handles OAuth securely
 - ✅ Works with any registered LinkedIn App redirect URI
 - ✅ Supports multiple environments (dev, staging, prod)
+- ✅ Client is fully equipped to communicate with LinkedIn after successful authentication

 For additional help, refer to the [LinkedIn OAuth Documentation](https://learn.microsoft.com/en-us/linkedin/shared/authentication/authentication).